metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 Optional:

 - `charts_image` (String) Defines the image of Helm charts.
 - `charts_path_in_image` (String) Defines the path of Helm charts in the image.
-This path is used to copyHelm charts from the image to the shared volume.
+This path is used to copy Helm charts from the image to the shared volume.
 The default path is '/charts'.
 - `install_options` (Map of String) Defines the options for Helm release installation.
 - `install_values` (Attributes) Defines the set values for Helm release installation. (see [below for nested schema](#nestedatt--spec--helm--install_values))
 - `values_mapping` (Attributes) Defines the mapping of add-on normalized resources parameters to Helm values' keys. (see [below for nested schema](#nestedatt--spec--helm--values_mapping))